Explore Texas’ history at our 1800s adventure sites!

 1853: Tejano Farm, a future site that will depict Texas’ historic ties to Mexico and Hispanic culture and its strong influence on modern life

-1844: Tonkawa Encampment, a real First Peoples historic site that shows how Texas’ original settlers lived and flourished
+1844: Tonkawa Encampment, a real First Peoples historic site showing how Texas’ indigenous residents once lived and flourished